Gun Runner (horse): Autumn

 Gun Runner broke well and quickly moved up to the lead with Collected pressing him on the outside.
 They ran the opening quarter in a rapid 22.50 seconds, then Gun Runner opened a slight lead as he moved around the first turn and down the backstretch.
 Geroux kept him on a light rein, later saying that the horse was relaxed and happy, "flopping his ear back and forth."
 Rounding the final turn, Collected closed ground and the two were head-and-head with a quarter of a mile remaining.
 Entering the stretch, Gun Runner responded to the challenge and again pulled away, winning by 2 1/4 lengths.
 Arrogate was never a factor in the race after breaking poorly, finishing in a dead heat for fifth.

 Gun Runner earned a career-high Beyer Speed Figure of 117 while earning his first win at a distance of 1 1/4 miles, coming in his first start at Del Mar.
 He also won despite an apparent track bias where front runners on the inside of the track seemed to be at a disadvantage.
-"Things you’re scared of allow you to prove yourself", said Asmussen.
+"Things you’re scared of allow you to prove yourself,” said Asmussen.
 "This was the stage where you need to be at your best, and he was at his best."

 In the final edition of the World rankings for 2017, Gun Runner was given a rating on 130, making him the third-best horse in the world, four pounds behind Arrogate, three behind Winx, and level with Cracksman.

 2018: Pegasus World Cup

 On January 25, 2018, Gun Runner was voted American Champion Older Dirt Male Horse and Horse of the Year for 2017.
 He became the third Horse of the Year winner for trainer Steve Asmussen.

 Two nights later, Gun Runner entered his last race, the Pegasus World Cup.
 He drew an outside post position, which was cause for concern in a race of 1 1/8 miles at Gulfstream Park, where the start is very close to the first turn.
 However, Geroux used Gun Runner's early speed to get racing room and moved quickly towards the rail, settling in second place just to the outside of Collected.
 The two set a brisk early pace, then Gun Runner made his move on the far turn.
 Collected dropped back but West Coast started to close, getting to within a length in mid-stretch before Gun Runner responded by pulling away to a 2 1/2 length win.
 Gun Runner ended his career on a five-race winning streak – all of them Grade 1 tests.
-The $7,000,000 winner's purse brought Gun Runner's lifetime earnings to $15,988,500, which ranks second all-time among North American based thoroughbreds.
+The $7,000,000 winner's purse brought his lifetime earnings to $15,988,500, which ranks second all-time among North American-based thoroughbreds.